krzysk1/bgear/README.md

 The Extra 330 SC is a Lycoming AEIO-580-powered single-seat aircraft with improved roll rate and easier roll stops, designed specifically for Unlimited category competition.
 It is actually the only single-seater aerobatic aircraft built by Extra.
 (From Wikipedia, the free encyclopedia)

-This is free add-on for Aerofly FS4 developed by Krzysztof Kaniewski, Original 3D model created by Martins Upitis; http://devlog-martinsh.blogspot.com/]>.
+This is free add-on for Aerofly FS4 created by Krzysztof Kaniewski with the Aerofly FS4 SDK.
+Original 3D model created by Martins Upitis; http://devlog-martinsh.blogspot.com/]>.
 Thanks to him.
 Flight dynamic model based on default Aerofly FS 330LX.